When it comes to food, Mexico will always top our lists.

 Cook it in this: Classic Guacamole Recipe

-The origins of beans are widely credited to central Mexico (specifically to the regions of modern day states of Jalisco and Durango) and throughout South America.
-Oftentimes, beans were grown in tandem with maize (corn) and squash as a farming technique to efficiently maximize the soil, and to minimize soil erosion.
+One of the most commonplace ingredients from Mexico are beans.
+The origins of beans are widely credited to central Mexico (specifically to the regions of modern-day states of Jalisco and Durango) and throughout South America.
+Oftentimes, beans were grown in tandem with maize (corn) and squash as a farming technique to efficiently maximize the soil and minimize soil erosion.

 Cook it in these: Black Bean Smothered Enchiladas

-Before chocolate was known as a sweet indulgence, the ancient civilizations in present-day Mexico (as in the Olmecs, to the Mixtecs, Zapotecs, and Aztecs) grew cacao.
+Before chocolate was known as a sweet indulgence, the ancient civilizations in present-day Mexico (from the Olmecs to the Mixtecs, Zapotecs, and Aztecs) grew cacao.
 Back then cacao was used in a variety of ways from rituals (including marriage ceremonies and initiations), to currency, and a bitter drink made with spices like vanilla or chile.

 It wasn’t until Spanish conquistadors arrived and returned to Spain with cacao that sugar and cinnamon were added to create something resembling the Mexican chocolate we know today.